Pick the right social channels #LikeABoss

 I want my business to be looked at as a thought-leader

-Providing advice or insights that are relevant to your business’s expertise can catch the eyes of new customers, and also earn even more trust from current customers.
+Providing advice or insights that are relevant to your business’s expertise can catch the eyes of new customers.
+It can also earn you even more trust from current customers.
 If you think industry news or your company’s blog is beneficial to post, think beyond Facebook.

 Recommended channels: LinkedIn, Twitter